Aquafina-water-bottle/jp-mining-note/docs/docs/uicustomization.md

 # Highlight the word within the tooltips
 {{ feature_version("0.11.0.0") }}

-The word within the sentences are not highlighted by default.
+Within the tooltips, the word is not highlighted by default.
-This {{ CSS }} allows said words to be highlighted.
+This {{ CSS }} allows the words to be highlighted within the sentence.

 === "Highlighted"